BorjaRequena/Quantum-Fisherman/README.md

 print(f"Overlap with random_measurements: {rnd_overlap:.3f}")
 ```

-    Overlap with comp-uncomp:         0.770
-    Overlap with swap test:           0.764
-    Overlap with random_measurements: 0.789

 All the three methods, while executing different algorithms, share the same functionalities.
 Thus, the main functionalities, while showcased with a single method at once, are applicable to all of them.

 The most basic functionality is the calculation of the purity of a single state.
 This is achieved by providing a single input state and no additional state or value to the parameters.